Sceloenopla pascoei

 Sceloenopla pascoei is a species of beetle of the family Chrysomelidae.
-It is found in Brazil.
+It is found in Brazil (Pernambuco).

 Description

 Adults are elongate, scarcely broader behind, depressed along the back and rufo-fulvous.
 Three vittae on the thorax and the elytra are metallic green, the latter each with nine bright fulvous spots.
 The posterior spine is black.

 Life history

 No host plant has been documented for this species.